S-Stephen/sails-hook-passport-cued/README.md

 Override/Enable passport strategies on config:

-At the momment 3 strategies are included:
+At the moment 3 strategies are included:

 * local
 * Google Oauth